 Tip #4 – Tobacco Use, Dangerous Hobbies, Health Status

 Below are examples of other questions the insurance company will ask.
-As we mentioned before, the answers will help build an overall profile of you as an applicant.
+As I mentioned before, the answers will help build an overall profile of you as an applicant.

 Each of these questions can increase or decrease your insurance rating, and premium.